wendywang9119/tixtrackInterview/README.md

 Utilizing the provided solution/project, add the following items:

 Task 1.
-Create an API Endpoint that takes in 3 parameters (string firstName, string lastName and string phoneNumber) and saves them to the data store of your choice.
+Create an API Endpoint that takes in 3 parameters (string FirstName, string LastName and string PhoneNumber) and saves them to the data store of your choice.

 Task 2.
 Create another API Endpoint that takes in a file (Example of the file below ) as the request.
 Then have the endpoint read that file, log each line and then return the contents of the file as the response.